March 13, 2026

 USMLE Step 1

 Step 1 of the USMLE is usually taken after your second year.
 The full testing session lasts eight hours and is divided into seven 60-minute blocks.
-The amount of questions per block is different but will never exceed 40 questions.
+The number of questions per block is different but will never exceed 40 questions.

 Step 1 examines your understanding and ability to apply basic scientific concepts of medical practices.
 You must have a solid foundation in up-to-date medical procedures and medical and scientific principles learned in the classroom to perform well.